thediveo/morbyd/README.md

 - for years, [@ory/dockertest](https://github.com/ory/dockertest) has served me well.
 Yet I eventually hit its limitations hard: for instance, dockertest cannot handle Docker's `100 CONTINUE` API protocol upgrades, because of its own proprietary Docker client implementation.
-However, this functionatly is essential in streaming container and command output and input – and thus only allowing diagnosing tests.
+However, this functionality is essential in streaming container and command output and input – and thus only allowing diagnosing tests.
 Such issues are unresponded and unfixed.
 In addition, having basically to pass functions for configuration of Docker data